aimms/how-to/Articles/298/298-use-flickr-api.rst

 But before to be able to use the **flickr.galleries.getPhotos** method, we need the ``id`` of the gallery.
 After exploring the different methods available,we can find the `flickr.urls.lookupGallery <https://www.flickr.com/services/api/flickr.urls.lookupGallery.html>`_ that, given the URL address of a gallery, return informations about this gallery, including its ``id``.

-We can finally design the process we'll be using:
+We can finally design the process:

 #.
 Create a request to obtain the gallery ``id`` using **flickr.urls.lookupGallery**
 #.
 Create a request to obtain gallery photos using **flickr.galleries.getPhotos**